 I spent the first month of nomad life in Boise, Idaho.
 A month in Boise allowed me to lean into community, find my favorite plate of nachos, identify the brewery or coffee shop that was the dog-friendliest, get off the beaten path and outside of town, and make friends that I saw again and again during my time there (and would later see elsewhere in the country!).
 It also allowed me to take rest and relaxation, and to pace myself — gone were the days of rushing to this top sight and that top sight, trying to fit too many things into one day, waking up early and going to bed exhausted with brain overload, and it saved me loads of disappointment if something “went wrong” or didn’t work out in terms of scheduling, weather, or the like.

-I had discovered the joys of slow travel, over fast-paced or standard paced travel.
+I had discovered the joys of slow travel (slow tourism), over fast-paced or standard paced travel.

 The Elimination of ‘Only Chance’